 - The frequency with which LEP individuals come in contact with the program.
-Over the past year, employees of the Mayor’s Office who were surveyed have reported two inquiries by phone or in person to have an interpreter assist a patron and no inquiries by phone or in person to have documents translated.
-The City Clerk reports that there have been no requests for either an interpreter or translated documents at City Council meetings.
-In each case of a request for interpreter, the request came from a Spanish speaking LEP person.
+Over the past year, employees of the Mayor’s Office who were surveyed have reported having an average of zero to two interactions with LEP individuals a month.
+The encounters have been with Spanish speaking individuals.
 Spanish language interpreters were provided in both cases.
 Employees of the Mayor’s Office are most likely to encounter LEP individuals through office visits, telephone conversations, attendance at outreach events and City Council meetings.

-The Mayor’s Office will provide Census Bureau “I Speak” cards at public meetings, and utilize the telephone interpreter service Language Line Services (http://www.languageline.com) when interpreter services are required.
-The Mayor’s Office will also use ERS Language Services, Inc., when the services for an interpreter are needed for a meeting or hearing.
+The Mayor’s Office will provide “I Speak” cards at public meetings, and utilize the telephone interpreter service Language Line Solutions, when interpreter services are required.
+The Mayor’s Office will also use Boise Police Department Interpreter Program, when the services for an interpreter are needed for a meeting or hearing.

 The Mayor’s Office will continue to locate “I Speak” cards at the front desk and at public meetings.
 Google Translate has been installed on the Mayor’s Office website.
 Front desk staff will also have access Google Translate on the front office computer where LEP individuals may be encountered.
-Public meeting notices will include language assistance instruction and the front desk will include a notice in Spanish that language assistance is available.
-Educate employees about the existence of bilingual and trilingual employees in City Hall.
+Public meeting notices will include language assistance instruction.
+They will educate employees about the existence of bilingual and trilingual employees in City Hall.
 Staff will also have access to the Police Department’s Contract Interpreter list.
 When an interpreter is needed and staff has exhausted all other options, the Mayor’s Office will use the language line for interpretation services.

-In addition to the training provided by the city, Legal will ensure that its staff understands its Title VI LEP responsibilities.
+In addition to the training provided by the City, the Mayor’s Office will ensure that its staff understands its Title VI LEP responsibilities.
 Staff will also receive specific training on what language assistance services the City of Boise offers and specific procedures to be followed when encountering LEP persons.
-Staff will also be instructed on how to use Google Translate, the Language Line, and the Contract Interpreter list.
+Staff will also be instructed on how to use Google Translate, Language Line Solutions, and the BPD Contract Interpreter list.